Home

 Mellotrons used:

 Änglagård, pronounced 'Engla-gord', frequently written with the accents wrong, or just missing.
 Strictly speaking, they shouldn't even file under 'A'; in Swedish they file at the end of the alphabet, but I think that may be taking authenticity a tad too far.
-Anyway, in the progressive world, Änglagård are a complete phenomenon; a band who, in the '90s, refused to acknowledge that anything had changed since, say, 1974, and who, instead of sounding curiously dated, sounded more vibrant than every Marillion-wannabee neo-prog outfit put together and stuffed into a very small space (not a bad idea, as it happens).
+Anyway, in the progressive world, Änglagård are a complete phenomenon; a band who, in the '90s, refused to acknowledge that anything had changed since, say, 1974 and who, instead of sounding curiously dated, sounded more vibrant than every Marillion-wannabee neo-prog outfit put together and stuffed into a very small space (not a bad idea, as it happens).
 What's more, they pretty much invented a whole new approach to progressive rock; the 'linear' technique.
 Write a section, play it a couple of times, change to another section, change again...
-Occasionally hark back to a previous part just to remind yourself that you are in the same song, but never stay on one part long enough for boredom to intervene.
+Occasionally hark back to a previous part just to remind yourself that you are in the same piece, but never stay on one part long enough for boredom to intervene.
 Many progressive fans hate them, or simply don't understand them; others found them the best thing they'd heard in fifteen years or more.

-Änglagård, from 'Buried Alive'
+Änglagård, from 'Buried Alive

 Änglagård not only wouldn't use any keyboard instrument invented after 1975, but weren't even that keen on synths; they rather apologetically used a weedy-sounding Korg Mono/Poly on occasion, but mostly stuck to the time-honoured 'boards: piano, Hammond and, of course, Mellotron, played to great effect by (mostly) Tomas Jonson, although other members chipped in both in the studio and on stage.
 They are very apologetic about using church organ and piano samples...
-You'll be hard-pushed to find two albums stuffed with more Mellotron than Änglagård's.
+You'll be hard-pushed to find albums stuffed with more Mellotron than Änglagård's.
 Using anything up to three live (!), they only owned one, an M400, which has a very fetching picture on the back of their first album, standing on its own in a field.
 The first track on Hybris, Jordrök, opens with a gentle piano figure, quickly building to a strange Mellotron choir part probably influenced by a track on the second SFF (Schicke Führs Fröhling) album, Sunburst (other noted influences are Cathedral's Stained Glass Stories, Shylock's Île de Fièvre and the first two Trettioåriga Kriget albums, for what it's worth).
 Then you're off on a rollercoaster-ride of Crimsonesque melodies, Yes-like basslines and other sundry progressiveness.
 Of course, it can be very well argued that Änglagård aren't the least bit 'progressive' at all, but that rather depends on whether or not you're treating it as a style or an approach.
 Stylistically, it's almost impossible to fault them; many fans feel that their two albums are the absolute pinnacle of progressive rock in the '90s.
 There are too many Mellotron highlights to name, but the closing section of Vandringar I Vilsenhet and the mid-song crescendo on Kung Bore are especially worthy of mention.

-Änglagård in a tree in 1992'
+Änglagård in a tree in 1992

 Hybris is the sort of album that not only takes many plays to properly appreciate, but gives a little more away each time you play it.
 After literally hundreds of spins, I can still hear parts I hadn't heard before; this has to be a finite procedure, but it hasn't stopped yet...
-About the only downside of the album are the vocals; rather weak, falsetto-led passages coming in at odd moments, though to be fair, only three of the album's four songs have any vocal passages, and they're few and far between.
-The band solved the problem on Epilog by making it fully instrumental.
+About the only downside of the album are the vocals; rather weak, falsetto-led passages coming in at odd moments, though to be fair, only three of the album's four songs have any vocal passages and they're few and far between.
+The band solved the problem on Epilog by going fully instrumental.
 The title referred to the fact that it was to be their last 'progressive' album; they planned on moving towards 'modern classical', but it wasn't to be.
 After a final gig at ProgFest '94 in Los Angeles, the band imploded, ignoring all entreaties to reform, even as a one-off.
-There's every bit as much Mellotron on Epilog as on its predecessor; the 'Tron cellos have been replaced by real ones, but oboe tapes are used to expand their tonal palette.
+There's every bit as much Mellotron on Epilog as on its predecessor; the Mellotron cellos have been replaced by real ones, but oboe tapes are used to expand their tonal palette.

-Album opener Prolog is the most beautiful piece of music; just two minutes of Mellotron flute and classical guitar, building to a crescendo of cellos and 'Tron strings before dying away.
-The rest of the album is more typically 'prog', with many stops/starts, time/tempo changes and all the rest, but it is every bit as captivating as Hybris; many people prefer it, in fact.
+Album opener Prolog is the most beautiful piece of music; just two minutes of Mellotron flute and classical guitar, building to a crescendo of cellos and Mellotron strings before dying away.
+The rest of the album is more typically 'prog', with many stops/starts, time/tempo changes and all the rest, but it is every bit as captivating as Hybris; many fans prefer it, in fact.
 Saknadens Fullhet closes the album; a short piano piece, this has to be one of the most haunting pieces of music I have ever heard.
 You can almost hear the band breaking up as it plays.
 If ever a piece described a place, this is it; it's impossible to hear it and not think 'Scandinavian forest in winter'.
-Again, too many 'Tron highlights to name, but the volume-pedalled flutes behind the single piano note motif at the beginning of Sista Somrar and the melodic choir part on Skogsranden are notable.
+Again, too many Mellotron highlights to name, but the volume-pedalled flutes behind the single piano note motif at the beginning of Sista Somrar and the melodic choir part on Skogsranden are notable.

 After the regrettable split (bright stars burn faster, I suppose), there was a posthumous live album from that ProgFest gig, the terribly-titled Buried Alive (a joke gone wrong, I believe), with a slightly mangled track listing on the back, but as the band say in the sleevenotes, it was unsurprisingly hardly their best gig.
 Great music, but really for completists only.
 One track from their set was dropped to make a single CD, too, so it's not even the whole show.
 There are various live tapes in circulation, showing the band improvising and covering both Genesis and Trettioåriga Kriget.

-You may have realised that I quite like Änglagård, and as such, I'm really not the best person to ask 'should I buy their albums?'
+You may have realised that I quite like Änglagård (!) and, as such, I'm really not the best person to ask 'should I buy their albums?'
 Of course you bloody should, but don't blame me if you don't get it; that's not my department...
 Incidentally, Hybris was reissued later with a bonus track previously only available on an EP given away with UK fanzine Ptolemaic Terrascope, Gånglåt Från Knapptibble.
 The track was later reworked on Epilog, but the original version is well worth having.

 STOP PRESS: In 2002, the band reformed, minus guitarist Tord Lindman, playing their first five-piece gigs in mid-'03, including two new numbers in the set.
 Future plans are at best 'vague', but a third studio album seems to be a distinct possibility at some point.
 Welcome back.

 STOP STOP PRESS: Forget it...
-It seems that Tord wasn't the only fly in the ointment, and it now seems highly unlikely that the band will work together again (sniff).
+It seems that Tord wasn't the only fly in the ointment and it now seems highly unlikely that the band will work together again (sniff).
 Track down the NEARfest bootleg (below) to hear two new, excellent and unrecorded pieces.

 STOP STOP STOP PRESS: It's 2010 and both albums are being made available again (at last).
 But what's this?
 Epilog a two-disc set?
 I've known since I (mini-)toured round Europe with them in 2003 (a story for another day) that Rösten should actually have been a 'proper' track, not just the few seconds of sound FX it ended up being, but they apparently ran out of time at the sessions.
-They finally reconvened in 2008/9 to record it, complete with a full orchestra, but instead of adding it to the end of the album (as with Hybris' Gånglåt Från Knapptibble), they've put its massive 3:38 onto a second disc.
+The band finally reconvened in 2008/9 to record it, complete with a full orchestra, but instead of adding it to the end of the album (as with Hybris' Gånglåt Från Knapptibble), they've put its massive 3:38 onto a second disc.
 Why?
 Who knows?
 This is Änglagård.
 So, what's it like?
 It's beautiful, of course, whad'ya think?
 The rare (and brief) major-key few bars near the beginning are heartbreaking, the orchestral swells a revelation.
 Mellotron?
-Of course: flutes (alongside Anna), strings and choirs all put it an appearance, although I think the cellos are real.
+Of course: flutes (alongside Anna), strings and choirs all put in an appearance, although I think the cellos are real.

 As if things couldn't get any better...
 Come 2011 and it seems the band are rehearsing for recording sessions and live dates.
 Better book my flights now...